Yuya-Hikima/IJCAI2022-Online-Matching-with-Controllable-Rewards-and-Arrival-Probabilities/README.md

 - **Crowd-sourcing_experiment folder** It contains the code used in the crowd-sourcing platform experiment and the code needed to set up the experiment, including data downloads.
 - **Ride-sharing_experiment folder** It contains the code used in the ride-sharing platform experiment and the code needed to set up the experiment, including data downloads.
 - **Details_of_experiments.pdf** It contains detailed information on our experiments.
-- **Proof_of_Lemma2.pdf** It contains the proof of Lemma2 of our paper which is not included in the paper.
+- **Proof_of_Lemma2.pdf** It contains the proof of Lemma2 of our paper, which is not included in the paper.

 The data for crowd-sourcing experiments are downloaded from